upenn-embedded/final-project-s25-cod/README.md

 1. Show a system block diagram & explain the hardware implementation.
    ![1745028090634](image/README/1745028090634.png)
    Our robot is powered by a LiFePO4 battery which we input to 2 boost converter modules.
 One module powers the ATMega328PB and the other provides power for the motor driver, which drives both the left and right motor.
 The IMU is powered by the AMMega328PB.
 2. Explain your firmware implementation, including application logic and critical drivers you've written.

 Our I2C, IMU, and motor control libraries were explained during the demonstration and are uploaded to the repo.

+We use the IMU to measure the tilt angle of the robot.
+This is done by computing the angle separately using the acclerometer and gyroscope, then combining the two angles with a complementary filter.
+The filter consists of a high pass for the gyroscope (since the gyroscope readings drift over time), and a low pass for the accelerometer (since the accelerometer reads are affected by lateral movements).
+Then, we use the current angle and compare it to the target angle in our PID loop, which determines the power supplied to the motors.
+We have written code for our I2C communication, IMU (to get data from registers), and our central PID loop, which updates at a rate of 200 Hz.

 3. Demo your device.
 4. Have you achieved some or all of your Software Requirements Specification (SRS)?